 Submitting the Paper

 You will receive an email in early April with the names and contact information of your co-panelists and panel moderator, with whom you will share your conference papers.
 (There is no need to send the paper to the conference organizers.)
-The deadline for sharing your paper with your moderator and co-panelists will be Friday, April 15, 2016.
+The deadline for sharing your paper with your moderator and co-panelists will be approximately 2 weeks prior to the conference.
 To ensure fruitful comments and discussion, please adhere to this deadline.

 Preparing the Oral Presentation